 Our team is focused on making your time with us enjoyable, informative, and worthwhile.
 We provide you with a good understanding of your ocular health and future prospects.

-Dr. Mark Lukasik is an eye care physician who has chosen to focus his practice on seniors with glaucoma.
 Initially an emergency physician, Dr. Lukasik has developed medical and management skills that have culminated in the development of a full service eye care facility named the SaveSight Vision Centre.
 He is the team leader of a group of skilled professionals, whose expertise is enhanced by “state-of-the-art” diagnostic and therapeutic ophthalmic equipment.
 He is a member of the Canadian Ophthalmologic Society and the Canadian Glaucoma Society.

 Dr. Michelle Lafleur joined SaveSight Vision Centre in 2006, when SaveSight expanded to include an optometric division and optical gallery in turn becoming a one-stop shop for all of our patients' eye care needs.